 Flowers and fruits can be started this way and then transplanted into your child’s garden plot.
 Seeds can also be sowed directly into the ground, and your young ones will get to learn the differences between flowers, vegetables, and weeds.
 At the end of the adventure, your children will be able to crop vegetables or pick flowers for extra activities such as flower drying and pressing or even making flower-scented perfume.

 10. Chores For Pocket Money

 Children can learn a valuable early lesson by doing chores for their pocket money.
 The most obvious garden chore is mowing the lawn.
-Still, other tasks include deadheading plants, watering, weeding, creosoting the fence, and staining or protecting your wooden garden chairs, benches, and tables with a preservative wood treatment.
+Still, other tasks include deadheading plants, watering, weeding, creosoting the fence, and staining or protecting your wooden garden chair, log store, and picnic table with preservative wood treatment.